LucaFoschini/lucafoschini.github.io/_posts/2014-01-05-blogging-like-a-data-hacker.markdown

 Victor](http://worrydream.com/)'s page.
 Then I woke up.

 I'm not a designer.
-I have an eye for design but don't know how to make it, much like one can love food without being a chef.
+I have an eye for design but don't know how to make it, much like one can love food without being an iron chef.
 To make good food I must follow recipes, perhaps slightly twist them to meet my needs.
 Cutting down on salt, add some vinegar, but don't wing amounts or cooking times, that's a recipe for